MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 1. At the top of the screen, select **Save** or **Save & Close**.

 > [!TIP]
-> To move a guide back to the root folder, return to the guide details and delete the contents of the **Parent Folder** field.
+> To move a guide or asset back to the root folder, return to the guide details and delete the contents of the **Parent Folder** field.

 ## Change the owner of a folder